multiversx/mx-exchange-sc/dex/elrond_dex_pair/README.md

 ## Roles

 The Pair should have at least LocalMint and LocalBurn roles for the LP Token.
 Those roles should be set by either Router SC or by the user manually.
-In addition, if fee is desired to be burned, the LocalBurn role should be granted for the specific token type.
+In addition, if the fee is desired to be burned, the LocalBurn role should be granted for the specific token type.